COVID-19 and Winter Storm update Feb 2021:

 UFE is a medical procedure; not some iffy alternative therapy.
 The procedure is performed in a hospital by sub-specialty trained physicians.
 UFE is safer than hysterectomy, has a shorter recovery time and will get rid of the fibroids without the need for surgery.
 If you are suffering from fibroids and trying to avoid surgery UFE might be your solution.
 And if you are considering hysterectomy, you would be well served to read the rest of this page before you decide.

-Here are two helpful videos about UFE.
+Here are some helpful videos about UFE.

 interview with KSAT 12 reporter Ursula Pari.

-It's from 2012, but all of what is said is still relevant in 2021.
+It's from 2012, but all of what is said is still relevant in 2023.

 UFE is called "New" in this interview.